disquieting-silence/listless/README.markdown

     sdk.dir is missing.
 Make sure to generate local.properties using 'android update project' or to inject it through an env var

 This error can occur for either `listless` itself, or any dependent projects (such as `thedroid`).
-As the error message suggests, the solution is to call `android update project` with the relevant parameters for the problem project.
+As the error message suggests, the solution is to execute `android update project` with the relevant parameters for the problem project.
 A full guide to updating projects via the command line can be found [here.](http://developer.android.com/tools/projects/projects-cmdline.html#UpdatingAProject)

 Screenshots